ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 1. When your changes are complete, click **Apply**.
 1. In the **Attached Block Storage volume** section, you can click **New Block Storage volume** to add a data volume and specify customer-managed encryption.
 On the **New Block Storage volume** page, update the fields in the **Encryption** section.
 See Table 1 for more information.
 When your changes are complete, click **Attach**.

-## Provisioning instances with customer-managed encrypted volumes from the CLI
+## Provisioning an instance with a boot volume that is encrypted with a customer-managed key from the CLI
 {: #provision-byok-cli}
 {: cli}